The Safest and Most Dangerous Places in Foster County, ND: Crime Maps and Statistics

 Is Foster County, ND Safe?

-The D+ grade indicates that the rate of crime is slightly higher than that of the average US county.
-Foster County ranks in the 31st percentile for safety, meaning it is safer than 31% of counties but less safe than 69%.
-This analysis applies only to Foster County's official city boundaries.
+The D+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Foster County's combined rate is slightly higher than the norm.
+Foster County sits in the 31st percentile, ahead of 31% of counties and behind 69%.
+The grade covers only Foster County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Foster County is 37.77 per 1,000 residents in the typical year.
-Foster County Residents generally consider the west part of the county to be the safest.
-Your chance of being a victim of crime in Foster County varies by area - ranging from 1 in 23 in the northwest areas to 1 in 30 in the west.
+The overall crime rate in Foster County is 37.77 per 1,000 residents in a typical year.
+Residents generally consider the west part of the county the safest.
+Your chance of being a victim ranges from 1 in 23 in the northwest areas to 1 in 30 in the west.

-When looking at total crime counts (rather than per capita rates), the west parts of Foster County, ND see the most incidents - about 37 per year.
-In contrast, the southeast part of the county has the fewest, with approximately 5 crimes annually.
+Counting total incidents instead of per-capita rates, the west parts of Foster County, ND report the most crime, about 37 cases per year.
+The southeast part reports the fewest, around 5 per year.

 The Cost of Crime™ in Foster County, ND

-The total projected cost of crime in Foster County for 2025 is $1,675,631.
-This translates to approximately $466 per resident and $1,030 per household.
-On average, crime-related costs account for 1.1% of the median household income in Foster County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Foster County for 2025 is $1,675,631, about $466 per resident and $1,030 per household.
+That equals 1.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 63.6%